ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A chance of showers and thunderstorms before 11pm, then showers and thunderstorms likely.
-Mostly cloudy, with a low around
+         <h3>Friday Night</h3>A chance of showers and thunderstorms before 11pm, then showers and thunderstorms.
+Mostly cloudy, with a low around 70.
+South
-         70. South southwest wind around 9 mph.
-Chance of precipitation is 70%.<br></div>
+         southwest wind around 9 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">